MayankTahil/management-stack/README.md

 > **Note:** This repo is currently still underdevelopment.
 Please feel free to contribute via pull requests.

-> **Pre-Req:** Only thing required prior to deploying this project is an Ubuntu machine which you can SSH into and 10 free IP's on your local subnet.
+> **Pre-Req:** Only thing required prior to deploying this project is an Ubuntu machine with atleast one interface (eth0) which you can SSH into and have 10 free IP's (X.X.X.22 - X.X.X.31) on your local subnet.

 # Overview